bketelsen/wasmplay/README.md

 This is a proof of concept, compiling Go to web assembly and manipulating the DOM.
 It's missing nearly *everything* that would make a framework useful.
 I welcome any ideas about how to turn this into something useful.

+## Root Folder

+The root folder manipulates the DOM directly and is an incomplete programming thought.
+I was going to make a React-like component in Go/wasm, then I realized that Vecty already existed.
+See the `markdownvecty` folder for the Vecty version.

+## MarkdownVecty folder

+The `markdownvecty` folder is a ported version of the Vecty "todomvc" example.
+It uses my [fork of Vecty](https://github.com/gowasm/vecty).

 ## Video
 See it in action:
 [Dropbox Link to Video](https://www.dropbox.com/s/i0zxkim3jng48u3/Screen%20Recording%202018-06-21%20at%2012.46.56%20PM.mp4?dl=0)